panu-kangas/push_swap/README.md

 🔢🔢🔢🔢 **321--> (sort_big)**

-Yea... this was a bit difficult to do with my approach 😆
+Yeah... this was a bit difficult to do with my approach 😆
 But this is what happened in a nutshell:

 - First divide the Stack A numbers into x amoount of segments that have a size of 100 numbers (with 500 numbers we have 5 segments).
 We divide the segments by moving them one at a time into Stack B.